 - Primary Care Internal Medicine

 This department sees patients age 15 and over.
-Primary Care Internal Medicine providers are located in the Baldwin Building floors one, five and six, and at the Mayo Family Clinics Northeast and Northwest.
+Primary Care Internal Medicine providers are located in the Baldwin Building floors four, five and six, and at the Mayo Family Clinics Northeast and Northwest.

 - Community Pediatric and Adolescent Medicine